 Fence materials also can make or break a permit.
 In cities, it is difficult, if not impossible, to obtain permits for barbed wire or electric fences—no matter the height.

 Outside of cities, you often find that fences less than 6 feet tall do not require permits.
 The rural, unincorporated areas also give more leeway as to the type of fence, since farmers and ranchers tend to have special needs for barbed wire, electric fences and so on.

 For such a simple thing, one would think it would be easy to obtain a fence permit.
 But some permitting bodies require sketches, plans, photographs and in some cases, permission from neighbors.

 If your fence is shared by a neighbor, you may need to obtain written consent from that neighbor to build the fence since they can be legally required to share the cost of the fence.

-But few areas require written consent.
-California's progressive Good Neighbor Fence Law aims to smooth out differences between neighbors by requiring 30 days' written notice, along with details about proposed building and maintenance cost, timeline, and design.
+However, few areas require written consent.
+California's progressive Good Neighbor Fence Law aims to smooth out differences between neighbors by requiring 30 days' written notice, along with details about proposed building and maintenance cost, timeline and design.